audio-communication-group/real-time-audio-programming-in-C_SoSe2021/Session07_210609/git/git_commands.md

 Now all html files will be excluded from staging

 ## Branches I
-Its good practice to have at least this minimal structure: MASTER <---> DEVELOPMENT <---> FEATURE.
+Its good practice to have at least this minimal structure: MAIN <---> DEVELOPMENT <---> FEATURE.

-  * The master branch should always contain working minor versions
+  * The main branch should always contain working minor versions
-  * The development branch holds the working new features, that are not published or merged into the master branch
+  * The development branch holds the working new features, that are not published or merged into the main branch
   * The feature branch(es) are holding separated features under development